paulschoen/use-post-message/README.md

 export default MyComponent;
 ```

-With the example above, the component will not re-render when the channel receives or sends a value but will call the `subscribe` callback.
+With the example above, the component will not re-render when the shared state receives or sends a value but will call the `subscribe` callback.

 ## API